Real-time 3D human action recognition based on Hyperpoint sequence: Experiments

 \subsubsection{MSR Action3D dataset}

 In order to comprehensively evaluate our method, comparative experiments are also carried out on the small-scale MSR Action3D dataset.
-In order to alleviate the overfitting problem on the small-scale dataset, the batch size is set as 16.
+To alleviate the overfitting problem on the small-scale dataset, the batch size is set as 16.
 Other parameter settings remain the same as those on the two large-scale datasets.
-Table III illustrates the recognition accuracy of different methods when using different numbers of point cloud frames.
-It’s interesting to see that, as the number of point cloud frames increases, the recognition accuracy of our method increases faster than MeteorNet, P4Transformer, and PSTNet.
-When using 24 point cloud frames as inputs, our model achieved state-of-the-art performance on the MSR Action3D dataset.
+Table \ref{table3} illustrates the recognition accuracy of different methods.
+When using 24 point cloud frames as inputs, our model yields state-of-the-art performance on the MSR Action3D dataset.
+Experimental results on the small-scale dataset demonstrate that our approach can achieve superior recognition accuracy even without a large amount of data for training.